alexferrer/xplane_thermals/README.md

 UPDATE
 -----
+- different graphic object for cloudbase thermal (a balloon) & thermal column (a sailboat! for now.. )
+- Select thermal column visibility from generate thermal menu
 - (For Dev only) New PlotThermals.py program to plot the thermal map
 - Python 3 now Works! try it, report bugs
 - https://forums.x-plane.org/index.php?/forums/topic/225976-xppython3-v312-now-available/